-This section introduces the tools and support packages required to develop an application for the ADuCM3027/ADuCM3029 microcontrollers.
-This section describes how to download, install, and configure the programs used to program the ADuCM3027/ADuCM3029.
+This section introduces the tools and support packages required to develop an application for the ADuCM4050 microcontroller.
+This section describes how to download, install, and configure the files that program the ADuCM4050.

-This section works as a tutorial by describing different steps in developing an application by using the IAR workbench as an integrated development environment (IDE).
-This section also describes how to download and run sample codes provided with the board support package (BSP) drivers.
+This section describes different steps in developing an application by using the IAR Embedded Workbench as an integrated development environment (IDE).
+This section also describes how to download and run sample codes provided with the device family package (DFP) drivers.

-Figure 2.
+Figure 1.
 IAR Embedded Workbench